rrichardsonindy/JavaScript-301-ReactFundamentals-Gitbook/2-Sass-Setup.md

 # SASS Setup
-Better to set up SASS early than wait....TODO: a little more text here.
+Better to set up SASS early than wait.
+This swerves us away from jumping straight into React Fundamentals, but it's just wiser and better to take the time up front to get our environment set up.

 ### Adding a CSS Preprocessor (Sass, Less etc.)